 Home > Addiction Treatment > Are Some Careers More Prone to Addiction?

+The correlation between career paths and addiction is a topic that has been researched extensively.
 It has been observed that some professions have higher instances of addiction than others because of various factors.
+Keep reading to discuss careers more prone to addiction and how rehab can help professionals with addiction recovery!

 What Professions Are Most Affected by Addiction?